tkldh9999/ConsoleDINO/README.md

 I added logic to make it gradually faster, but I’m not sure if it works properly since I haven’t tested it.
 It will reach maximum speed after 3 minutes.

-I just transferred it to the console as is.

 The language is... well, C++, and it's definitely a much better language than C with a lot more features.

 Normally, people use cout, but I just used printf for simplicity.